chrismedrela/docs-guide/docs/unclassified.md

     * provide "debugging errors" section

 - how-tos
+- underline all nontrivial words which has no definition

 - don't follow big companies, follow the small ones
 - small companies make better documentation

+- every doc easily accessible -- there must be one page with links to all existing docs ==> structure?
+- link to howtos from your marketing site and new user experience

 other (unclassified unclassified)
 ---------------------------------